danainjax/bf/NOTES.md

 BUILD LIST TARGETS
 [X] Project requirements met for MVP
 _____________________________
-Before submitting, clean up layout:
+Before submitting, clean up layout and data:

 A. HTML/CSS LAYOUT
-    1. Grid layout?
-Rows/Columns? // Display reviews horizontally on the books show page, this is also something I need to find out how to do on the library or books index page, and profile page (readers show)
-    2. Style reader profile info on readers show page
+    1. Style reader profile info on readers show page
-Finish:
+    2. Add borders to login, signup, and form pages
+B. Data Delivery
+    1. Reviews index should display reviews listed under each book's image
+    2. Five Star page should only show each book once, even if someone rated it 5 more than once.
+C. Reconfigure SEARCH capability/form with multiple dropdown bars for the books/index

-B. README
+D. README
     1. Complete and Fix Readme instructions in md format to reader friendly view
 ____________________________________
 STRETCH

-C. Create a search form with multiple dropdown bars for the books/index

-D. VALIDATIONS AND OMNIAUTH/FACEBOOK/GOOGLE
+E. VALIDATIONS AND OMNIAUTH/FACEBOOK/GOOGLE
     1. Add logos=> buttons for social logins (google/fb)

-E. FEATURE REQUEST
+F. FEATURE REQUEST
     i.
 DATA//Add a link to the NY Times Book review or review on some website for the current book
     1. Stretch Goals // Feature Requests - create a new branch for friending another reader, and one to implement a timeline feature, like feature
     2. Think of an additional model possibly to add as an enhancement to this app.